SnellerInc/compbench/README.md

 and large enough to effectively amortize the overhead of `exec`-ing the compressor and decompressor sub-processes.
 Files on the order of tens to hundreds of megabytes work well.

-The tool also accepts `-name=regexp` to limit running benchmarks to only those that match `regexp`.